openrocket/openrocket.github.io/_tutorials/base_drag.md

       data-image-caption='Setting Drag to Zero'
       data-image-width="60%"></div>

-Now the apogee is back up to 1084 ft, which is within margin of error of where we started.
+Now the apogee is back up to 1084 ft, which is within margin of error of where we started.  *So now we will always leave the base drag cone in place for our simulations.*

 <script>
   addWarningMessage('CD override was first implemented in OpenRocket 22.02.
 However, a small bug causes the drag calculations of the base drag cone to be slightly off.
 Version 23.09 is the first version of OR that implements this correctly.',true)